learn-co-curriculum/ent-ds-del-0-3-introduction-to-github/README.md

 * Push your changes - upload the changes you saved into Git to your copy of the project on GitHub
 * Submit a Pull Request - create a Pull Request requesting that the original project owner/maintainer take your changes and make them part of their project

+Don't worry if that sounds like a lot or is confusing right now.
+At the moment, we're just introducing some terminology so it's not completely new to you when class starts.
+You'll get plenty of chances to practice your Git and GitHub skills as the course progresses, and your teacher will be available to answer any questions you might have!

 ## Summary